bkieselEducational/OAuth-2.0-Parameters/README.md

 * `offline` - Setting this value to offline indicates that the application wants access to the user's data wether they are active in the app or not.
 This tells the API that we want to obtain a Refresh Token in addition to the Access Token.

 > [!TIP]
-> While the online setting is considered 'default', most SDKs will actually set this value for you under the hood and they will likely set it to 'offline' so that you get a Refresh Token.
+> While the 'online' setting is considered 'default', most SDKs will actually set this value for you under the hood and they will likely set it to 'offline' so that you get a Refresh Token.
 If you have no use case for the Refresh Token, you may consider setting this explicitly yourself to 'online'.

 ### grant_type: